opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 ### Empty and named skip keys

-An empty key `%{}` or a [named skip key](#named-skip-key) can be used to match values, but exclude the value from the final document.
-This can be useful if you want to parse a string, but you do not need to store all its parts.
+An empty key `%{}` or a [named skip key](#named-skip-key) can be used to match values but exclude the value from the final document.
+This can be useful if you want to parse a string but do not need to store all its parts.

 ### Converting matched values to a non-string data type